-You may have heard or read the quote, “Before I agree to 2021, I want to see the terms and conditions”.
+You may have heard or read the quote, “Before I agree to the new year, I want to see the terms and conditions”.
 If you want the new year to be a new and improved year, your intuition can create an amazing plan based on your particular terms and conditions.
 All you have to do is ask.

 Asking questions of your intuition is a simple task.
 Follow these guidelines to get a reliable answer:

 - Ask questions when you are calm and have a clear mind.
 It is up to you how you achieve this: meditation, an app, a drive or walk.
 Your emotions will impede your ability to receive a true intuitive message.
 Being overjoyed will impact your answer just as much as being upset.
 Neutral is key.

 - You will get useful answers when you make your question about you.
 For example, “Why is my mother so toxic and mean to me?” can be reworded to, “What can I do to improve my mental health with regards to my mother?”

 - Focus on one topic in your question.
 You can ask about another topic in another question at another time.
 Mixing up topics leads to mixed up answers.